 I heard about Inger Eidem long before I knew her name.
 Whilst cutting silhouettes at events I’d occasionally meet people who’d tell me about silhouettes they had done in their childhood.
 Apparently the artist cut through two pieces of paper at the same time, one of which became a portrait and the other a caricature.

 Wait, what?!
-Is that possible?
-I thought they must be hallucinating!
+Is that even possible?
+I thought they must be hallucinating.

 The Tivoli Gardens silhouettist

 It was some years later that I came across the work of Inger Eidem.
 These silhouettes turned up on eBay one day, and once I started looking I found a number more.

 It seems Inger worked for many decades at Tivoli Gardens in Copenhagen.
 The earliest silhouettes I found date from 1947 and the latest from 1984, so she worked there a long time.
 Every year she had a new set of cards printed, ovals for her portraits and rectangles for her caricatures.

 a set of silhouettes cut by Inger Eidem at Tivoli Gardens, Copenhagen in 1959

 It includes two portraits and one caricature.
 Were they really cut at the same time?

 After collecting a few of these I realised that her silhouettes always came in sets of three rather than two: two portraits and one caricature.
 Yet, this must be the artist people were talking about.